CARV-ICS-FORTH/knot/docs/technical.rst

 SSO service
 -----------

-Karvdash implements an OAuth 2.0/OpenID Connect provider, which allows third-party services to request verification of users' identities via standard protocols.
-Note that OAuth 2.0/OpenID provides only authentication information and it is up to the connecting service to define what users are authorized to do, based on their identities (i.e., username, email, etc.).
-In addition to the integration with Vouch Proxy for authenticating users to services started by the dashboard, Karvdash also acts as an identity provider to `JupyterHub <https://jupyter.org/hub>`_ and `Argo Workflows <https://argoproj.github.io/workflows>`_.
-Moreover, Karvdash configures appropriate authorization directives in Argo Workflows, so each user will be allowed to access resources in the corresponding Karvdash-defined namespace.
+Karvdash implements an OAuth 2.0/OIDC provider, which allows third-party services to request verification of users' identities via standard protocols.
+In the OIDC response, Karvdash also sets extra data that may be useful to connected services (all environment variables mentioned in :ref:`Service templates`, but in lowercase, i.e. ``karvdash_private_dir``).

+Note that OAuth 2.0/OIDC provides only authentication information and it is up to the connecting service to define what users are authorized to do, based on their identities (i.e., username, email, etc.).
+In addition to the integration with Vouch Proxy for authenticating users to services started by the dashboard, Karvdash also acts as an identity provider to `JupyterHub <https://jupyter.org/hub>`_, `Argo Workflows <https://argoproj.github.io/workflows>`_, `Harbor <https://goharbor.io>`_, and other services that may be installed side-by-side to the dashboard.
+For compatible services, Karvdash also configures user authorization to resources.
+For example, in Argo Workflows, Karvdash sets the appropriate role bindings so that users will only be allowed to access workflows in their respective Karvdash-defined namespaces.